cloudevents/spec/json-format.md

 ### 3.1.
 Handling of "data"

+The JSON representation of the event "data" payload is determined by the runtime type of the `data` content and the value of the [`datacontenttype` attribute][datacontenttype].

+#### 3.1.1.
+Payload Serialization

 Before taking action, a JSON serializer MUST first determine the runtime data type of the `data` content.

-If the implementation determines that the type of data is `Binary`, the value MUST be represented as a [JSON string][json-string] expression containing the [Base64][base64] encoded binary value, and use the member name `data_base64` to store it inside the JSON object.
+If the implementation determines that the type of data is `Binary`, the value MUST be represented as a [JSON string][json-string] expression containing the [Base64][base64] encoded binary value, and use the member name `data_base64` to store it inside the JSON representation.
+The `datacontenttype` SHOULD reflect the format of the original binary data.

-For any other type, the implementation MUST translate the data value into a [JSON value][json-value], and use the member name `data` to store it inside the JSON object.

-If the implementation determines that the type of data is NOT `Binary`, it MUST next determine whether the `datacontenttype` attribute, if present, indicates a JSON-oriented content type.
-A JSON-oriented content type is one whose subtype is `json` or has a JSON format; that is, a MIME type of the form `*/json` or `*/*+json`.
-If the `datacontenttype` attribute is absent, it is treated as if it were set to `application/json`, which is a JSON-oriented content type.
+If the type of data is NOT `Binary`, the implementation MUST next determine whether the value of the `datacontenttype` attribute is _JSON-oriented_.
+A JSON-oriented content type is one whose subtype is `json` or has a `+json` format extension—that is, if it has the form `*/json` or `*/*+json`.

-If the implementation determines that the `datacontenttype` of an event with non-`Binary` data is JSON-oriented, it MUST translate the data value directly to a [JSON value][json-value], and use the member name `data` to store it inside the JSON object.
-It MUST store the JSON value directly; it MUST NOT serialize it and store it as a serialized JSON document.
-Note that the stored value could be a string if the original JSON value was itself a string.
+If the `datacontenttype` is JSON-oriented, a JSON serializer MUST translate the data value to a [JSON value][json-value], and use the member name `data` to store it inside the JSON representation.
+Note: this translation SHOULD NOT perform a JSON serialization step on the data value.
+For example, data whose runtime type corresponds to a [JSON Object][json-object] (such as a "map" or "object" type in the runtime) SHOULD be stored directly as a JSON Object, rather than as a JSON-formatted string.
+An implementation MAY fail to serialize the event if it is unable to translate the runtime value to a JSON value.

-Otherwise, if the implementation determines that the `datacontenttype` of an event with non-`Binary` data is NOT JSON-oriented, it MUST encode the data value as a string, and use the member name `data` to store the encoded string inside the JSON object.
+Otherwise, if the `datacontenttype` is NOT JSON-oriented, a JSON serializer MUST use the member name `data` to store a string representation of the data value, properly encoded according to the `datacontenttype`, in the JSON representation.
+An implementation MAY fail to serialize the event if it is unable to represent the runtime value as a properly encoded string.

-Out of this follows that use of the `data` and `data_base64` members is mutually exclusive in a JSON serialized CloudEvent.
+Out of this follows that presence of the `data` and `data_base64` members is mutually exclusive in a JSON serialized CloudEvent.

 Furthermore, unlike attributes, for which value types are restricted to strings per the [type-system mapping](#22-type-system-mapping), the `data` member [JSON value][json-value] is unrestricted, and MAY contain any valid JSON if the `datacontenttype` is JSON-oriented.
+In particular, the the `data` member MAY have a value of `null`, representing an explicit `null` payload as distinct from the absence of the `data` member.

+#### 3.1.2.
+Payload Deserialization

-When a CloudEvents is deserialized from JSON, the presence of the `data_base64` member clearly indicates that the value is a Base64 encoded binary data, which the serializer MUST decode into a binary runtime data type.
+When a CloudEvents is deserialized from JSON, the presence of the `data_base64` member clearly indicates that the value is a Base64 encoded binary data, which the deserializer MUST decode into a binary runtime data type.
+The deserializer MAY further interpret this binary data according to the `datacontenttype`.

 When a `data` member is present, the decoding behavior is dependent on the value of the `datacontenttype` attribute.

-If a `data` member is present, and the `datacontenttype` is JSON-oriented (that is, its subtype is `json` or has a `+json` format), then the `data` member SHOULD be treated directly as a [JSON value][json-value] and decoded using the default JSON type mapping for the used runtime.
-Note that, if the `data` member is a string, it MUST be interpreted as a JSON string value; it MUST NOT be interpreted as a serialized JSON document and deserialized.
-If the `datacontenttype` is absent, it is treated as if it were set to `application/json`, which is a JSON-oriented content type.
+If the `datacontenttype` is JSON-oriented (that is, its subtype is `json` or has a `+json` format extension), then the `data` member MUST be treated directly as a [JSON value][json-value] and decoded using the default JSON type mapping for the runtime.
+Note: if the `data` member is a string, a JSON deserializer SHOULD interpret it as a [JSON String][json-string] value; it SHOULD NOT further deserialize the string as a JSON document.

-If a `data` member is present, and the `datacontenttype` is NOT JSON-oriented, then the `data` member SHOULD be treated as an encoded content string, and decoded using the runtime's content decoder.
+If the `datacontenttype` is NOT JSON-oriented, then the `data` member SHOULD be treated as an encoded content string.
+An implementation MAY fail to deserialize the event if the `data` member is not a string, or if it is unable to interpret the `data` with the `datacontenttype`.

+If the `datacontenttype` attribute is absent, a JSON deserializer SHOULD proceed as if it were set to `application/json`, a JSON-oriented content type.
+Furthermore, when translating an event message with no `datacontenttype` attribute from JSON format to a different format or protocol binding, the target `datacontenttype` SHOULD be set explicitly to the implied `application/json` content type.

 ### 3.2.
 Examples

-Example event with `Binary`-valued data
+Example event with `Binary`-valued data:

 ```JSON
 {